 As an introductory journey to taste what Nepal is: Total Experience Nepal.
-As the Himalayas are a dream for mountaineers and adventurers, but less known for its great comfort to serve as holiday country for families and people that want to explore and experience the unique Hindoeist culture and breathtaking nature.
+As the Himalayas are a dream for mountaineers and adventurers, but less known for its great comfort to serve as holiday country for families and people that want to explore and experience the unique Hinduism culture and breathtaking nature.
 Himalayan Leaders as a professional travel agency in Nepal offers now a wide variety of theme, family, and eco-itineraries into the spectacular Himalayas.

 Arrival and pick up from the international airport in Kathmandu, after some refreshment we will invite you for a traditional Nepali dinner